mehdi-farsi/activerecord-search/README.md

 ## Usage

-This plugin permits, with few lines of code, to have a lightweight and steady ActiveRecord search-engine.
+With few lines of code, this plugin permits a lightweight and steady ActiveRecord search engine.

 Below is an example of the features offered by this plugin:

 Use case:

-A model named Post that contains 2 fields: `title:string` and `content:text`.
+There is a model named `Post` that contains two fields: `title:string` and `content:text`.

 ##### In `app/models/posts.rb`: